-Water splashing is considered the most interesting activity of the festival.
-Burmese people believe that it will wash away the impurity which had accumulated over the past year and greet New year with a purity of mind and body.
+Water splashing is considered the most exciting activity of the festival.
+Burmese people believe that it will wash away the impurity which had accumulated over the past year and greet the New Year with a purity of mind and body.
 Since the old time of Bagan, the festival of water has been very popular among the people, the nobles, and the rulers.
-In the past, the Burmese used the foliage of apple leaves, dip them into the scented water in a bowl or a silver bowl and then sprinkle on the other.
+In the past, the Burmese used the foliage of apple leaves, dip them into the scented water in a bowl or a silver bowl, and then sprinkle them on the other.
 The leaves have represented the symbol of good luck which will bring blessings to both people are sprinkled and the sprinklers.

-What to remember?
+What to know about Thiongyan?